 When drawing curved edges, consider enabling the Antialiasing check box in the Advanced tab of the Properties view to improve the appearance of your shape.

-If you want to modify each corner of the rectangle independently or use a dashed border, select the Rectangle type in the Studio Components tab of Library instead of the basic rectangle type.
+If you want to modify each corner of the rectangle independently or use a dashed border, select the Rectangle component in the Studio Components tab of Library instead of the basic rectangle component.

 By setting the values of properties in the Corner Radiuses group, you can draw each corner independently.
 By using radius values in combination with the values in the Corner Bevel group, you can create shapes with cut corners.